erikengervall/dockest/docs/introduction.md

 ## Use cases

-All use cases has a corresponding example application under [`packages/examples`](https://github.com/erikengervall/dockest/tree/master/packages/examples).
+Dockest can be used in a variety of use cases and situations, some of which can be found under [`packages/examples`](https://github.com/erikengervall/dockest/tree/master/packages/examples).

 ### AWS CodeBuild